sparshsah/foggy-ml/README.md

 so that each individual function is easy to digest and its position in the hierarchy is immediately obvious.
-    In fact, if you think of a row within an array (or a helper to a function) as a "private" or "nested" property, you might even call this at-first-glance unidiomatic nomenclature truly Pythonic!
+    In fact, if you think of a row within an array (or a helper to a function) as a "private" property, you might even call this at-first-glance unidiomatic nomenclature truly Pythonic!

 - We often pass up opportunities to take advantage of small